 Minnow

 These mimic extremely small fish.
 Some will float, and others dive, as well as shimmy, gurgle, splash, and shake to mimic prey that fish love to feed upon.
-You tend to catch a lot of fish types with minnows so be careful to use in zones where you know your catch will strike.
+You tend to catch a lot of fish types with minnows so be careful to use them in zones where you know your catch will strike.

 Pencil

 Pencil baits are also called stick baits and walking baits.
-These are a topwater lure that you can always use to catch larger predators, such as bass.
+These are topwater lures that you can always use to catch larger predators, such as bass.
 Pencil baits are pretty historic to hard bait lures, dating back to 1910.
 You can now break them down into horizontal and vertical.
 Horizontal pencil baits move side to side in the water, which is called “walking the dog” or “skating.”
 Vertical pencil baits went out a long time ago, so you’ll only find the traditional horizontal pencil baits in most stores.

 Popper